 When it came to making the bears, the first thing I had to do was find a pattern.
 I wanted a fairly easy pattern since my plan was to make 10 bears, and I wanted the bear to be large enough to showcase the different fabrics and would sit unsupported. .
-I ended up choosing a Simplicity craft pattern (#5461) for a ‘classic’ 22-inch stuffed bear.
+I ended up choosing Simplicity Sewing Pattern 5461 (affiliate link) which was for a ‘classic’ 22-inch stuffed bear.
 While I did have some bear patterns that were simpler, I liked that this one had several pattern pieces because my hope was to use around 5 different fabrics for each bear.

 Once I had decided on a pattern, I had to prepare the fabric.
 I simply cut apart each item along the seams so I could lay them flat.
 Grandma would have been really proud because any time I ran across something with buttons, I cut the buttons off and saved them for a different project.

 As a finishing touch, I made tags to sew into the back of each bear.
-I used my favorite graphics program to design the simple tag and then printed them on printer fabric.
+I used my favorite graphics program — Corel PaintShop Pro (affiliate link) — to design the simple tag and then printed them on fabric printer sheets (affiliate link).
 Cut them twice as big as you want them, fold in half, and press so they look like tags you would find inside garments or on a purchased stuffed animal.
 Sew in place and that is it!

 Like I mention previously, I made 10 bears.
 Grandma had 5 daughters and then another who she was a foster parent to for many years.
 They were all very happy when they each received one of these bears:

 I also made a bear for each one of my three kids.

 Finally, here is the bear my husband and I proudly display.
 This was my prototype.
 Originally I was going to make each bear out of 2-inch squares, but it was so labor intensive I only made one.